cmartindlr/Software-Engineer-Interview/README.md

 ## Bonus

 - [ ] Persist the result set to a database (of your choice)
+- [ ] Use a cloud platform such as Azure, AWS or Google
 - [ ] Include documentation for your technical choices
   - documentation may be in the form of comments or a markdown file
 - [ ] Credit any packages and sources that helped you solve